 Security cameras: Exterior security cameras are installed at the residence halls for the safety of all residents.

 The College makes students aware of safety concerns and tips through hall meetings, accessibility of the staff, presentations, brochures and pamphlets.
-Any student with a particular question or concern should pay a visit to his or her Resident Assistant or the Associate Director of Residence Life & Housing.
+Any student with a particular question or concern should pay a visit to his or her Resident Assistant or the Residence Life staff.